 Bishop Joseph Johnson Black Cultural Center offers symposia, lectures, musical performances, art exhibitions, publications, and a broad spectrum of activities on the African and African American experience.

-The popular program offers courses that cover topics related to East Asia (mainly China and Japan) in art, history, languages, and religion to promote better understanding of the regions.
+Asian Studies Program offers courses that cover topics related to East Asia (mainly China and Japan) in art, history, languages, and religion to promote better understanding of the regions.

 Martin Luther King Jr. Commemorative Series

 Noted scholars, political, civil rights and religious leaders, entertainers and artists, and those who knew and worked with Dr. King join us each January to remember Dr. King's historic achievements and appreciate his enduring influence.

 Student religious organizations are open to the entire Vanderbilt community, offering an array of programs such as religious study groups, retreats, and social activities.
 View a list of these student organizations.